josephernest/EasyVolcaSample/README.md

 How to use it?
 ----

-1. Put all the .wav files you want to upload in a single folder, and rename them like this : 001 Blah.wav, 002 MySnare.wav, ..., 099Noise.wav.
+1. Put all the .wav files you want to upload in a single folder, named like this : 021 Blah.wav, 037 MySnare.wav, ..., 099Noise.wav.
 The only condition is that the filename must begin with a number (which will be the *sample number* on the Korg Volca Sample).
-Note that you can upload only a few files, you don't need to have 100 files to upload.

 2. Run [EasyVolcaSample.exe](http://josephernest.github.io/EasyVolcaSample/EasyVolcaSample.exe) in the same folder